MIGUELANGELCIPRIANO/NODEJS-PAYPAL/README.md

 https://nodejs.org/en

+2. Use the **npm** package manager to install.
-2. Execute the command from the terminal located at ./NODEJS-PAYPAL.
+3. Execute the command from the terminal located at ./NODEJS-PAYPAL.

 ```shell
 npm i
 ```

-3. Create a **PayPal** account through the following link.
+4. Create a **PayPal** account through the following link.

 https://www.paypal.com/ar/webapps/mpp/business

-4. Login with your account through the following link.
+5. Login with your account through the following link.

 https://developer.paypal.com/home

-5. Make sure you are in "sandbox mode".
+6. Make sure you are in "sandbox mode".

 <br />